What’s the difference between a spin-down and sediment trapper filter?

 At Rusco, we offer a variety of products to help you with your water filtration needs.
 There are two main categories of filters available from Rusco, the Spin-Down™ and the Sediment Trapper™ filter.
+If you want to watch our video about the difference between spin downs and sediment trappers, watch it here.

 All of the filters offered through Rusco are designed to remove sediment, providing you with clean and healthy water at a cost-effective price.
 One of the main considerations when choosing your filter is the mesh size which correlates to the micron size of sediment you’re filtering.
 The higher the mesh number the finer the sediment you can filter and a lower mesh number will lead to coarser material being eliminated.
 Then you’ll consider the volume of sediment you will filter over time to determine if a spin-down body or sediment trapper body would be most effective.
 Both filter types are very similar in nature.
 They each come with a body, a cover, and an element that does the filtering.
 The main difference is the amount of sediment they’re designed to trap and hold.
 While both filter types are designed to hold quite a bit of sediment before needing to be flushed, the sediment trapper is designed to hold more.